Xander de Buisonjé

 Alexander Serge de Buisonjé (born 19 July 1973) is a Dutch singer who performs in Dutch and English.
-He is also a TV presenter most well known for presenting Vrienden van Amstel LIVE!
-(2010) and Vrienden van Amstel zingen Kroonjuwelen (2012) which had a similar format but focused on performing songs of kroonjuweel calibre.
+He is also a TV presenter best known for presenting Vrienden van Amstel LIVE!
+(2010) and Vrienden van Amstel zingen Kroonjuwelen (2012), which had a similar format but focused on performing songs of kroonjuweel calibre.
 He also presented Studio 9, where an artist would be sequestered for 36 hours along with a mystery artist from an entirely different genre, in order to create a brand new song together.